lynx-x-ray-observatory/soxs/doc/source/index.rst

 more sense to adapt one of these existing

 Firstly, SOXS is

 Secondly, SOXS is being developed in Python, reflecting the growing popularity of the use of Python in astronomy and astrophysics.
 Though there are a number of command-line scripts provided in SOXS, which can carry out the most important tasks, the Python interface to SOXS is more powerful and flexible.

-Thirdly, SOXS is being developed out in the open, Documentation Contents:
+Thirdly, SOXS is being developed out in the open, on `GitHub <http://github.com/XRStools/soxs>`_, to encourage contributions in the form of bugfixes and enhancements, and to make contributing as simple as forking the code and submitting a pull request for review.

+Documentation Contents:

 .. toctree::